Disney World restaurants are getting better all of the time

 Four Seasons Orlando

 This is the land of heat lamp Mickey Mouse waffles.
-Buffet options are everywhere at both on and off-site hotels, and they are expensive.
+Character dining comes with buffets both on and off-site hotels, and they are expensive.
 We never eat at more than one breakfast buffet per trip because we know our children will want to eat muffins and waffles before eating eggs or oatmeal.

 We like to do a breakfast buffet on a non-park day when we enjoy a lazy morning before an afternoon by the pool.
 The best character buffet is the Breakfast with Goofy and Pals at the Four Seasons.